Getting started with Game Development

 If you understand these concepts, you can easily manipulate the 3D world of your game

-2. Publish a game: It might not seem how important this is but you need to publish your
+to achieve miraculous effects!!! - Publish a game: It might not seem how important this is but you need to publish your

 game asap, anywhere publish it, it is not to be on PlayStore or Apple Store, publish it